amirci/amirci.github.io/_posts/2024-04-02-refactoring-changes.markdown

 The refactoring story today is about a UI editor for a table of _Students_ that lets a user add, rename and remove columns.

-To do so it generates a series of changes than have to be applied and saved to the database.
+To do so it generates a series of changes that have to be applied and saved to the database.

 We will skip the _React_ portion of the code and we will focus on how to model the changes and the update process.

-NOTE: The code uses [fp-ts]() types and functions.
+NOTE: The code uses [fp-ts](https://gcanti.github.io/fp-ts/) types and functions.
 You can see the functions or namespaces imported at the top.

 ```ts
 import { pipe } from 'fp-ts/function';